Oussamabh242/Sandboxed/README.md

 # Introduction

 This repository provides a Docker-based environment to run and test user-submitted code against predefined problems.
-It supports Python and TypeScript by running each user submitted code as a child process ensuring a low latency time .
+It supports Python, TypeScript, Php by running each user submitted code as a child process ensuring a low latency time .

 ## How to Run